Paul Schrader: 1990–2016: Career fluctuations

-After that, Schrader filmed The Walker (2007), starring Woody Harrelson as a male escort caught up in a political murder enquiry, and the Israeli-set Adam Resurrected (2008), which stars Jeff Goldblum and Willem Dafoe.

-Schrader headed the International Jury of the 2007 Berlin International Film Festival, and in 2011 became a jury member for the ongoing Filmaka short film contest.
+After that, Schrader filmed The Walker (2007), starring Woody Harrelson as a male escort caught up in a political murder enquiry, and the Israel-set Adam Resurrected (2008), which stars Jeff Goldblum and Willem Dafoe.
+Schrader headed the International Jury of the 2007 Berlin International Film Festival and in 2011 became a jury member for the ongoing Filmaka short film contest.
 On July 2, 2009, Schrader was awarded the inaugural Lifetime Achievement in Screenwriting award at the ScreenLit Festival in Nottingham, England.
 Several of his films were shown at the festival, including Mishima: A Life in Four Chapters, which followed the presentation of the award by director Shane Meadows.

-After five years of trying and failing to find funding to make feature films, Schrader returned with The Canyons (2013) an erotic dramatic thriller written by Bret Easton Ellis and starring Lindsay Lohan and adult-film star James Deen.
-The film gained notability as it was one of the first films to use the website Kickstarter to crowd-source its funding.
+After five years of trying and failing to find funding to make feature films, Schrader returned with The Canyons (2013), an erotic dramatic thriller written by Bret Easton Ellis and starring Lindsay Lohan and adult-film star James Deen.
+The film was one of the first films to use the website Kickstarter to crowd-source its funding.
 Schrader also used the website Let It Cast to have unknown actors submit their audition tapes over the internet.
-American Apparel stepped in to provide some wardrobe for the film.
-The film gained media coverage due to Lohan's notorious on-set behavior, as well as the film's unusual production route.
+American Apparel provided some wardrobe for the film.
 The film was ultimately made for just $250,000 and had a limited theatrical release from IFC Films on August 2, 2013.
 The film was poorly received by general critics and audiences.
 The film only made $56,000 in theaters but found later success when released on various Video on Demand platforms.

 In 2014, Schrader directed The Dying of the Light, an espionage thriller starring Nicolas Cage as a government agent suffering from a deadly disease, Anton Yelchin and Irène Jacob.
 In post-production Schrader was denied final cut by the film's producers.
 The film was negatively received by many film critics and was a box-office bomb.
 Schrader later recut Dying of the Light into the separate, more experimental work Dark, which received more positive reviews.